 Among the other advantages of Lyon, we can list its excellent offer of training courses of all levels, its economic dynamism, its low unemployment rate (6.65%), its transport network, and in general, its atmosphere.

 On the downside, note that Lyon is far from enjoying the best climate and the best sunshine in France.
-Due to its status as the 3rd largest city in France, nestled in a relatively wealthy Burgundy region, expect that the cost of living and the price of rents to be notably less affordable than the French average.
+Due to its status as the 3rd largest city in France, nestled in a relatively wealthy Burgundy region, expect the cost of living and the price of rents to be notably less affordable than the French average.

 Other student cities renowned for their cultural offer: Paris, Nice, Strasbourg, Toulouse, Aix-Marseille, Grenoble, Bordeaux, Lille.